Tampa Homicide Attorney – Brancato Law Firm, P.A.

 Why should I hire The Brancato Law Firm for homicide charges?

-As a death-qualified attorney and former Major Crimes Unit prosecutor, Rocky Brancato brings 25+ years of experience defending murder, manslaughter, and capital cases in Hillsborough County.
+As a death-qualified attorney and former Major Crimes Unit attorney, Attorney Rocky Brancato brings 25+ years of experience defending murder, manslaughter, and capital cases in Hillsborough County.
 The firm’s approach includes independent forensic review, personal crime scene investigation, and mitigation preparation that begins immediately—not at sentencing.

 What do Super Lawyers and AV Preeminent ratings mean?